Exclusive - EU open to free trade but not Chequers customs plan: document

 Adding to May's Brexit woes on Tuesday, Britain's main opposition Labour Party signalled it would vote against any deal she clinches with the EU and would be open to a second referendum with the option of staying in the bloc.

-(Editing by Alastair Macdonald and Gareth Jones)
+(Additional reporting by Alastair Macdonald; Editing by Gareth Jones)

 By Gabriela Baczynska